James Grimston, 4th Earl of Verulam

 James Walter Grimston, 4th Earl of Verulam (17 April 1880 – 29 November 1949) was a British peer, electrical engineer and businessman, sometimes identified with the fringes of the intelligence service.

+Early life and education

-Verulam was the son of James Grimston, 3rd Earl of Verulam, and Margaret Frances Graham.
-He married Lady Violet Constance Maitland Brabazon (1886–1936), younger daughter of Reginald Brabazon, 12th Earl of Meath.
+Verulam was the son of James Grimston, 3rd Earl of Verulam and Margaret Frances Graham.
+He was educated at Eton and Christ Church, Oxford.
+He succeeded to the earldom upon the death of his father in 1924.

+Career

-He founded Enfield Cables Ltd and had many business interests in oil and telecommunications, including as a director of British Thomson-Houston.
+Verulam founded Enfield Cables Ltd and had many business interests in oil and telecommunications, including as a director of British Thomson-Houston.
 He reputedly allowed MI6 the use of some of the premises on his estate and was a business associate and personal friend of World War II internee Robert Liversidge.

+Marriage and children

+Verulam married Lady Violet Constance Maitland Brabazon (1886–1936), younger daughter of Reginald Brabazon, 12th Earl of Meath, on 27 October 1909.
+They had four sons, two of whom succeeded to the earldom and two of whom were killed in action in the Second World War.